mohamedabukar/Portfolio/README.md

 # Deployment
 https://mohamedabukar.github.io/Portfolio/
 # Description
 My name is Mohamed Abukar and this is my personal porfolio.
 This is where you can view some of the code and projects that i've worked on.
-This portfolio also contains my contact information if you want ot get a hold of me.
+This portfolio also contains my contact information if you want to get a hold of me.
 I hope you enjoy.
 # Table of contents
 * [usage](#usage)
 * [Github](#github)